Updated for Patch 6.2

 Healing yourself and/or others.
 The tier 16 set bonuses are in the image to the right.

-- Selfless Healer was changed in 5.4: stacks of Selfless Healer now reduce the cast time, mana cost, and improve the effectiveness of your Flash of Light.
+- Flash of Light: Selfless Healer – stacks of Selfless Healer now reduce the cast time, mana cost, and improve the effectiveness of your Flash of Light.
 The Bastion of Glory effect from your Shield of the Righteous will now apply Selfless Healer‘s bonus to healing to the casting Paladin, as well as other targets, and consume all stacks of Bastion of Glory in the process.

-- Eternal Flame is a solid pick.
-It improves your Word of Glory if you’re self-healing a lot and in 5.4 the periodic part of the heal has been buffed by 40%.
-In very high level gear (Tier 16) this talent becomes very nice.
-If you have several stacks (4-5) of Bastion of Glory it will heal a lot more damage than Sacred Shield absorbs.
+- Word of Glory: Eternal Flame is a solid pick.
+It improves your Word of Glory if you’re self-healing a lot.
+In very high level gear this talent becomes very nice.
+If you have several stacks of Bastion of Glory it will heal more damage than Sacred Shield absorbs.
+Uses Holy Power than you could be using for other things.

-- Sacred Shield is my recommended choice from this tier, it also uses none of your Holy Power.
+- Shielding: Sacred Shield is my recommended choice from this tier, it also uses none of your Holy Power.
 Keep it on yourself, as damage absorbed doesn’t have to be healed.
-In 5.4 it does cost mana, can be used on more than one target at a time, has charges, and is 30% less effective for you than for other Paladins.
-It’s still the #1 choice until you get to t16 gear, where Eternal Flame becomes very interesting.

 Tier 4 Talents, level 60:

-- Hand of Purity could come in handy, lending some protection (10%) to an ally or yourself, but it mainly applies to DoTs (80% reduction.)
+- For DOTs: Hand of Purity could come in handy, lending some protection (15% reduction of all damage taken) to an ally or yourself, but it mainly applies to DoTs (80% reduction.)
 Very nice in the right fight (esp in PvP,) but less useful than the others for most fights.
+Cast it when appropriate for the damage reduction.

-- Unbreakable Spirit seems rather unimpressive at first, but if you build Holy Power fast enough as you should be then it really starts to shine.
-In 5.4 it’s been much simplified.
-It now reduces the cooldown on Divine Shield, Divine Protection, and Lay on Hands by 50%.
+- Cooldowns: Unbreakable Spirit reduces the cooldown on Divine Shield, Divine Protection, and Lay on Hands by 50%.
 It’s a nice cooldown reduction for important abilities and is one less button on your bar.
 You will get to use these abilities more often with this talent.

 Tier 5 Talents, level 75:

-There is no “best” here, it depends on your playstyle.
+There is no “best” here, your choice really depends on your playstyle and the encounter.

-- Holy Avenger is a very good cooldown, my recommended choice.
+- Burst: Holy Avenger is a very good cooldown, my recommended choice.
 You get a big buff exactly when you want it, which is why it’s the pick here.
 Great on pulls or periods where you nee more damage right now.
-Works well with your Avenging Wrath, or you can alternate them.

-- Divine Purpose is less reliable, being a random proc, making it inferior to the guaranteed effects of Holy Avenger.
-If that fits into your game better than a 2 min CD, then take it.
+- Proc: Divine Purpose is less reliable, being a random proc, making it inferior to the guaranteed effects of Holy Avenger.
+If the proc into your game better than a 2 min CD, then take it.
 A lot of people do prefer this talent and it does proc fairly often, esp. with lots of Haste.
+It will give you more WoG and Shield of the Righteous procs to weave into your rotation.

 Tier 6 Talents, level 90:

-- Holy Prism and Light’s Hammer are both viable AoE options.
-In 5.4 Light’s Hammer is improved to be a “Smart Heal” and it no longer heals minor riff-raff, such as your team’s minions (blood worms, wild imps, etc.) Holy Prism is great for picking up adds or if you need an aggro tool to hit 5 enemies right now. .
+- Area: Holy Prism Holy Prism is great for picking up adds or if you need an aggro tool to hit 5 enemies right now.

-- Execution Sentence is optimal for single target fights.
+- Drop the Hammer: Execution Sentence is optimal for single target fights.
+You can also drop it on your own head as an extra heal.

 Most of the available glyphs add utility instead of damage or defense.
-Youi’ll probably be switching them around, depending on the fight.
-Make sure you stop by the Reagents vendor and have some Tome of the Clear Mind handy.
+You’ll probably be switching them around, depending on the fight.
+Make sure you stop by the Reagents vendor and have some Tome of the Clear Minds handy.

 More or less in order of usefulness

 - Glyph of Divine Protection – Makes this ability useful against physical damage.
-Very nice when fighting bosses with physical damage, swap it out when fighting bosses with magical damage.
+Very nice when fighting bosses with physical damage, swap it out for something else when fighting bosses that use magical damage.

 - Glyph of Hammer of the Righteous – Longer lasting damage reduction is definitely useful.